fails-components/webtransport/main/readme.md

 The interface for version 1.x.x is not changed compared to 0.x.x.
 However, it was heavily internally rewritten.
 For example, the implementation does not use a separate event loop for quiche implementation anymore.
-Instead, it uses node.js native datagram sockets and the eventloop of node.js.
+Instead, it uses node.js native datagram sockets and the event loop of node.js.
 So even though not intended, the library may behave unintended differently in detail.

 Furthermore, support for WebTransport over http/2 was added, which has to be considered experimental (and the protocol may change anytime), as there is yet no released browser implementation.